This pane clears float!

 |Cornett||analytical, forensic||fire debris analysis, fingerprints|

 |Steiner||analytical, environmental||capillary electrophoresis|

 |Wu||analytical, forensic||electrochemical sensors|

 |Zauche||inorganic, renewable energy||anaerobic digestion|

-1) The first project involves synthesizing and functionalizing iron oxide nanoparticles for the development of magnetically recoverable and reusable catalysts for organic transformations.
+1) Synthesizing and functionalizing iron oxide nanoparticles for the development of magnetically recoverable and reusable catalysts for organic transformations, and

-2) The second project involves modifying organic dyes and studying how those changes affect their redox properties with the hope of developing better, cheaper, and safer photocatalysts for use in various organic transformations.
+2) Modifying organic dyes and studying how those changes affect their redox properties with the hope of developing better, cheaper, and safer photocatalysts.

 Along with these two projects, I love to explore new and interesting areas of organic chemistry.
 Some ideas are my own while others are brought to me by our students.
 For example, past and current projects that I have explored include developing materials for water purification, developing a green polymer lab for the undergraduate organic labs, developing an easy and green SN1 kinetic experiment for the undergraduate organic labs, and study of organic molecules that can be used as novel insect repellents.